Click to see the full newsletter! This newsletter expires after about 30 days.

 Right after the workshop there will be a luncheon ($50).
 Justin Nelson, President of the NGLCC, will talk about the state of the LGBT Business movement, nationally and globally.
 Justin’s a great speaker who traveled around the globe meeting with LGBT business owners.
 Justin has a lot to update us on the state of our movement.

 Don’t wait, register today for the LGBT Certification Workshop on March 18 at 10:30am at the Renaissance (no cost to attend) and the GSBA Luncheon, also on March 18 right after the workshop at the Renaissance Hotel.
 You can email your interest for the workshop to firstname.lastname@example.org and register for the luncheon at the same time; or go online at www.thegsba.org to register for the luncheon and workshop.

-One of our suppliers have put together a great explanation of the Dimensional Weight and we want to share it with you.
+One of our suppliers has put together a great explanation of Dimensional Weight and we want to share it with you.